Inspiration What Does the Color Yellow Mean Within Art

 Claude Monet, the father of Impressionism, was interested in the beauty of the subtle changes in the atmosphere.
 In 1917, he painted Water Lilies in Giverny – a vibrant image of water lilies in a pond reflecting the change of light in its surroundings.
-Monet utilized the yellow colour palette in this work.
+Monet utilized the yellow color palette in this work.

 Water Lilies in Giverny, Claude Monet.
 Oil on canvas, 1917

 What does the color yellow mean in architecture?
 Quite surprisingly, the yellow color palette plays a big role in its history and advancement.

 Let’s take a look at a few natural yellow rocks that were used in ancient architecture:

 The largest deposits of travertine in the world are found near Tivoli, Italy; formed in hot springs and limestone caves.
 It has been used in many famous constructions in history, dating back to the first Dynasty of Egypt in 3200 BC!
 The largest known building made entirely of travertine is the Coliseum in Rome, completed in 80 AD by Imperator Vespasiano – as a form of honouring the grandeur of the Roman empire.
 Up to this day, Tivoli remains to be the world’s largest suppliers of travertine.

 Obtained from the Combe Down in Somerset, England – bath stone is an oolitic limestone made of calcium carbonate granules.
 This secret to the famous golden-colored walls of Bath, England is also referred to as a freestone, which means it can be carved in any shape or direction without breaking structure.
 This characteristic makes it a very popular choice of material for the construction of churches, houses, and public buildings all over England.